 Our parish celebrated its 100 Year Anniversary on September 28, 2013

 Yes, 100 years have passed since the Fall of 1913 when just seven families gathered in a rented room in Uptown Westerville to celebrate the first Mass.
 That small Catholic Mission organized in those early years, later named in honor of St. Paul the Apostle, flourished to become the community of faith we enjoy today.
-A commemorative video and book have been prepared.
-You can watch the video below.
-A DVD of the video and commemorative book are now available for purchase in the Marian Gift Shop at a cost of $15 each.
 Click below to watch video.

 Bishop James J. Hartley asked Fr.
 Hugh Ewing to establish a mission in the Westerville area in the spring of 1913.
 The mission wasn’t for Catholics in Westerville – there weren’t any – but for Catholics in the surrounding countryside.

 Originally Mass was offered only once a month, in rented rooms over a bakery and a pool hall (currently Graeters Ice Cream) at 7½ North State Street.
 During the first ten years, the 60 parishioners enjoyed sharing Sunday school, “Church” cleaning, picnics and other activities.
 By the fall of 1924, Mass was being celebrated once a week.
 The majority of this time, the St. Paul Mission was under the care of Fr.
 Conrad Conrardy, a professor at the Pontifical College Josephinum.